matthew-ia/cayo/devlog.md

 - [ ] Rewrite handleComponents in `cli/watch.js` to work with the new structure, and recompile and rerender pages that its changes affect.
 - [ ] Consider renaming `__cayo` to `__compiled` to be more indicative of what those files are.
 Also, at the very least, the double "cayo" in `.cayo/__cayo` looks kind of confusing.

+### Later that day...
+Got Client-side Cayo components to output.
+Next: watching components and rebuilding their pages, and watching cayo components and rebuilding their client-side component version.